dmtzs/WebSockets/README.md

 ## Unit tests
 In this part I wasnt able to create the unit tests because I have to break myself into several parts to fulfill the responsibilities of my current job and also the times when I should rest, otherwise I would be overloaded if I only code all the time, so I apologize for this case, but eventually I will upload them more calmly and having more time because I dont like to left projects incompleted when are at this point of development.

+# API
+This API is used by the same websocket service but also some of the endpoints here should be used from the client before going to the websocket server.
+The postman collection as an example can be found by clicking [here](https://github.com/dmtzs/SmartLockApi/wiki/postman-collection)

 # Conceptual challengue
 Below are the questions and answers for the conceptual challengue.